inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 //    or null if the ACL is not accessible to the current user.
 ```

-To get all agent to whom access was granted, use
+To get all agents to whom access was granted, use
 [`unstable_getAgentAccessModesAll`](../api/modules/_acl_agent_#unstable_getagentaccessmodesall):

 ```typescript